allenrobel/dcn_champions_bootcamp/README.md

 ## What's in this repo?

-The files in this repo were either used, or referenced, during the SP DCN Champoins bootcamp, specifically:
+The files in this repo were either used, or referenced, during the SP DCN Champions bootcamp, specifically:

 1. The postman directory contains:
     a.
 The Demo collection used to add a fabric to an NDFC instance using REST